HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

   )
 }}

-While still in 3rd place in terms of adoption, Zstandard has made gains in 2025 compared 2024.
-In 2024, only Facebooks CDN had any statistically measurable usage of Zstandard, while in 2025 both Cloudflare (15%) and Google CDN (10%) showed significant adoption.
-Cloudflare's compression rules launched in 2024 provides automatic sane defaults for compression which could explain the observed data.
-The one outlier to the dataset was Amazon CloudFront which currently does not support Zstandard compression natively.
+While still in 3rd place in terms of adoption, Zstandard has made gains in 2025 compared to 2024.
+In 2024, only Facebook's CDN had any statistically measurable usage of Zstandard, while in 2025 both Cloudflare (15%) and Google CDN (10%) showed measurable adoption.
+Cloudflare’s newer compression defaults and configuration options may help explain the observed data.
+The one outlier to the dataset was Amazon CloudFront, which currently does not support Zstandard compression natively.
 However, the data observed showed CloudFront passing through already compressed data from origin using Zstandard.
-This demonstrates content owners desire to use Zstandard even though not all major CDN providers support it.
+This demonstrates content owner's desire to use Zstandard even though not all major CDN providers support it.

 ## TLS usage

 ### TLS 1.3 adoption

-TLSv1.3 improves the overall security of web traffic compared to earlier versions that included weaker cryptographic algorithms that had known vulnerabilities, improving the security for all.
+TLS 1.3 improves the overall security of web traffic compared to earlier versions that included weaker cryptographic algorithms that had known vulnerabilities.

 Nearly all CDN traffic now uses TLS 1.3, with 99% of requests leveraging the latest protocol version.
 This benefits developers through faster connection establishment times, directly improving page load speeds.
 CDN providers continue to be early adopters of new web technologies, which means applications using CDNs get these performance and security enhancements with little to no additional effort.